Yashvi2874/digiform_2.0/README.md

 - Enabling non-mechanical engineers to bring their ideas to life
 - Allowing mechanical engineers to focus on innovation instead of tool management

-## Contributing

-We welcome contributions!
-Please see our contributing guidelines for details on how to submit pull requests, report issues, and suggest improvements.

 ## Copyright

 Copyright (c) 2025 DigiForm Contributors.
 All rights reserved.